TAmbiaT/Valentines-Spending-Visualization/README.md

 ---
 ## 📌 Notes
-- This project was developed as part of an academic team assignment.
-However, all code in this repository was written by me.
 - I intentionally chose not to deploy via GitHub Pages to reserve that for my portfolio site.
 This project is instead hosted via raw.githack.com for lightweight public viewing.